buildtesters/buildtest/docs/build_subcommand/build_examples.rst

 ..
 Note:: This is an experimental feature

 buildtest supports building MPI test.
-To demonstrate see the following test configuration
+To demonstrate see the following test configuration.
+For the example below, ``${BUILDTEST_ROOT}`` refers to where you cloned the build test repository.
+There is a folder of examples provided here under ``toolkit/suite/tutorial``.

 .. command-output:: cat ${BUILDTEST_ROOT}/toolkit/suite/tutorial/mpi/hello.c.yml
    :shell: